 Porsche Macan S: must-have options

 Spec on the 2014 Porsche Macan S is quite nice.
 The panoramic glass sunroof roof is a good start, and the leather dash and 18-way sports seats would be a must-have for me.
-Andy’s car has the air suspension with PASM dampers: I’ve never been that pushed on air as it’s a pain when it plays up and is too stiff in sports mode.
+Andy’s car also has the PASM dampers, which I have previously thought to be too harsh in sports mode.
 Andy says the same on the stiffest setting.

 Those big wheels set the Macan’s curves off a treat and date my antique Cayenne S on its 18″ off-road tyres.
 I worry that big wheels ruin the ride but Andy is happy with the quality on Comfort suspension setting and easy it is better than his Jaguar.
 He also says the Bose hi-fi beats the upgraded Bowers & Wilkins sounds in his previous car, but is missing the Jaguar’s ventilated seats and notes a serious road noise issue with the Macan, citing horrendous road noise on places like the southern M25, especially the infamous concrete sections.

 I mentioned excessive noise to a Porsche press officer once, who replied that cabin noise came as standard with a Porsche.
 This makes one wonder about original Macan S reviews.
 Auto Express described the Macan S as “superbly refined…with just a whisper from under the bonnet and a faint wind rustle from around the wing mirrors”, which Andy’s experience calls into question.
 The Cayenne is also quite noisy at speed and 911s are honestly too loud for phone conversations on motorways.
 Anyone clocking up mega miles needs to road test potential Porsche purchases carefully.